nim-lang/Nim/doc/manual.rst

 the `+`, `-`, `*`, `/` operators for floating-point types.

-An implementation should always use the maximum precision available to evaluate floating pointer values during semantic analysis; this means expressions like `0.09'f32 + 0.01'f32 == 0.09'f64 + 0.01'f64` that are evaluating during constant folding are true.
+An implementation should always use the maximum precision available to evaluate floating-point values during semantic analysis; this means expressions like `0.09'f32 + 0.01'f32 == 0.09'f64 + 0.01'f64` that are evaluating during constant folding are true.